jhud/mygpt/README.md

 # mygpt
 An easily-trained baby GPT that can stand in for the real thing.
 Based on Andrej Karpathy's makemore, but set up to mimic a llama-cpp server.

-The main points of differentiation are that my version is token-based (tiktoken) with code to load up multiple text files as a trining set.
-Plus, it has a minimal server which is a drop-in replacement for the OpenAI REST API.
+The main points of differentiation are:
+ - my version is token-based (tiktoken)
+ - code to load up multiple text files as a training set
+ - a minimal server which is a drop-in replacement for the OpenAI REST API
+ - extra inference parameters, such as top_k, and the supression of tokens which you do not want to see (ie glitch tokens or annoyingly repeated tokens).

 So you can train the default tiny 15M parameter model, and use that in your projects instead of ChatGPT.